patrickbwarren/qgis3-survex-import/README.md

 the interchange data order the 'wrong way around' should therefore be avoided but to my knowledge there is always an equivalent CRS with the interchange data order the right way around which can be used instead.
-For instance, for ETRS89 UTM 30N co-ordinates do NOT use `*cs out EPSG:3042`, rather use `*cs out EPSG:25830` which is the _exact_ same co-ordinate system but with the interchange data order the right way around.
+For instance, for ETRS89 UTM 30N do NOT use `*cs out EPSG:3042`, rather use `*cs out EPSG:25830` which is the _exact_ same co-ordinate system but with the interchange data order the right way around.

 Putting this all together, you need something like the following